EverSD-Cart/EverLoader/README.md

 On usage, it creates a folder named 'everloader_data' alongside the EverLoader executable to hold all games, images and other information.

 Enjoy!

+Disclaimer: EverSD and EverLoader is not affiliated in any way with EVERCADE™.
+EverSD does not support or condone piracy.